George Furey: Speaker of the Senate

 On December 3, 2015, Furey was appointed Speaker of the Senate by Prime Minister Justin Trudeau replacing Senator Leo Housakos.
 He resigned from the Senate Liberal Caucus upon assuming the speaker's chair.

-As Speaker, Furey presides over a period of Senate reform.
+As Speaker, Furey presided over a period of Senate reform.
 In his opening address, he highlighted a need for the Senate to reinvent itself and to fulfil its role, as intended by the Constitution, as an independent institution "of sober second thought".

+Furey retired from the Senate and as Speaker on May 12, 2023, upon turning 75, the mandatory retirement age for senators.

+Honours

+As is customary for former Speakers of the Senate, he was appointed to the King's Privy Council for Canada on the same day of his retirement.
+This gives him the right to the honorific prefix "The Honourable" and the post-nominal letters "PC" for life.